I’m a Coach’s Wife, But I Won’t Let My Son Play Youth Football

 But despite the love I have for the game, I will not let my son play youth tackle football.

-Tuesday, a new study came out by Dr. Ann McKee and the CTE Center at Boston University, determining that of 111 deceased NFL players whose brains were donated for study, 110 showed signs of CTE.
+In 2017, a study came out by Dr. Ann McKee and the CTE Center at Boston University, determining that of 111 deceased NFL players whose brains were donated for study, 110 showed signs of CTE.
 For those of you who aren’t mathematicians, that’s over 99%.
 And for those of you who aren’t analysts, 99% is a lot.
 While researchers admitted the findings are biased since “many families have donated brains specifically because the former player showed symptoms of C.T.E.,” the NY Times article points out that ‘’even if every one of the other 1,200 players [who have died since testing began] had tested negative — which even the heartiest skeptics would agree could not possibly be the case — the minimum C.T.E. prevalence would be close to 9 percent, vastly higher than in the general population.”

 Sure, this is horrifying, but the fact is the majority of us will never produce an NFL player.
 We will never have to decide whether football is worth the risk at that level.